 Brands are everywhere, influencing your behaviors by manipulating your emotions.
 That’s been the case for decades.
 But the rapid evolution of new communications has dramatically increased the frequency of messages.
 Broadcasting has been replaced with narrowcasting, enabling customized messaging targeted to profiled consumers.

-Regardless of your beliefs on politics, pandemics and the economy, we can all agree the world’s in flux.
-Times of change have always brought huge opportunities to brands who can pivot and reposition for relevance.
+Regardless of your beliefs on politics, pandemics, and the economy, we can all agree the world is in flux.
+Times of change have always brought huge opportunities to brands that can pivot and reposition for relevance.
 If you’re not rethinking your brand in terms of this brave new world, your whole enterprise could become extinct or irrelevant.

 To understand the present, you have to look at the past.